obi-ontology/obi-ontology.org/docs/data-properties.md

 OBI can generally express rdf/xml data type values associated with ICE enties using a triple in the form "[ICE] `has xsd:Literal value` [value]".
 This is suited to unit-less quantities, and covers common OWL-compatible [XML datatype schema](https://www.w3.org/TR/xmlschema-2/#built-in-datatypes) options, which can be further divided into:

 - `has owl:real value` for a datum whose textual content represents a number that is unit-less.
 Has owl:real range.
-   - `has xsd:decimal value` subclass for unitless decimal values.
+   - `has xsd:decimal value` subclass for unit-less decimal values.
-   - `has xsd:integer value` subclass for counts and other unitless integers.
+   - `has xsd:integer value` subclass for counts and other unit-less integers.

 - `has xsd:anyURI value` for a datum which contains a URI pointing to a document or other type of resource file.
 Has xsd:anyURI range.
 Example: an ICE [`analytical cytology data file`](http://purl.obolibrary.org/obo/OBI_0000210) specification ["https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.990110303"](https://onlinelibrary.wiley.com/doi/epdf/10.1002/cyto.990110303)